Infection Definitions

 Disease Definition: Webster defined disease as “a condition in which the body’s health is impaired, a departure from a state of health, an alteration of the human body interrupting the performance of vital functions”.

-Screening Definition: It is defined as the use of presumptive methods to identify unrecognized health risk factors or asymptomatic diseases in persons determined by prior studies to be potentially at elevated risk & able to benefit from interventions performed before overt symptoms develop.
+Screening Definition: Screening is defined as the use of presumptive methods to identify unrecognized health risk factors or asymptomatic diseases in persons determined by prior studies to be potentially at elevated risk & able to benefit from interventions performed before overt symptoms develop.

 Infection Important Notes